hazelcast/hazelcast-nodejs-client/README.md

 ## 4.5.
 JSON Serialization

-If Hazelcast Node.js client cannot find a suitable serializer for an object, it uses `JSON Serialization` by default.
+If the Hazelcast Node.js client cannot find a suitable serializer for an object, it uses `JSON Serialization` by default.
 With `JSON Serialization`, objects are converted to JSON strings and transmitted to the Hazelcast members as such.

 When the Hazelcast Node.js client retrieves a JSON serialized data from a member, it parses the JSON string and returns the object represented by that